rapid7/insightconnect-plugins/CONTRIBUTING.md

 - **Do** include reproduction steps, stack traces, and anything that might help us fix your bug.
 - **Don't** file duplicate reports; search for your bug before filing a new report.

+Have developer questions?
+Join the [developer mailing list].

-If you need additional guidance, reach out to the open source contribution owners at `IntegrationAlliance@rapid7.com`
+If you have general requests or need additional guidance, reach out to the open source contribution owners at `IntegrationAlliance@rapid7.com`.

 Finally, **thank you** for taking the few moments to read this far!
 You're already way ahead of the curve, so keep it up!